mishmanners/MishManners/README.md

 ![mishmannersgamingroomgif](https://github.com/MishManners/MishManners/blob/master/MishManners%20Room%20animated.gif)

-Everyday, I get to create awesome experiences and engage with the vibrant GitHub developer community.
-I've run many hackathons, and am an accomplished MC, speaker, and facilitator :microphone:.
+👋 Hi, I'm a multi-talented personality in the tech and gaming communities.
+As a developer advocate 🥑, I get to share my knowledge and experience through articles, presentations, and even Twitch streams.
+I have written articles on technical topics, and spoken at conferences and events on the importance of collaboration, community building, and the future of work.
+I'm also a respected leader in the hackathon community, having won, organised, and mentored at numerous events.
+I'm a successful entrepreneur and founder, having co-founded several companies – including an artificial intelligence company.
 You'll often catch me at an event, speaking on stage, or on a live stream!

 <!-- ![2021-08-10 20-43-14 2021-08-10 20_45_32](https://user-images.githubusercontent.com/36594527/131284497-24a6db5f-d86d-4548-81cc-fa6aa186892c.gif) -->